ibizaman/blog/posts/2020-10-15-setup-local-blog.markdown

 ```

 Second, we create a variable `hakyll-blog` to compile the blog.
 The
-name `"blog"` is the name I will use later when generating the Hakyll
-site.
-It must correspond to the `executable site` line in the
+name `"blog"` must correspond to the `executable <NAME>` line in the
-generated cabal file.
-(This will be generated later).
+generated cabal file, which we will generate later.
 We also set some
 flags to make Hakyll able to read UTF-8 files.

 ``` nix